 - You’re having trouble finding the right talent

-What’s the Difference Between Recruiting Software and an ATS?
+What’s the Difference Between Recruiting System and an ATS?

-An applicant tracking system (ATS) is designed to search for candidates and track applicants just like recruiting software, but it doesn’t have as many capabilities.
-Recruiting software is a large suite and other programs, such as an ATS, fall under it.
-An ATS feature is an excellent asset for any recruiting system, as it’s responsible for some unique, essential capabilities.
+An applicant tracking system (ATS) is designed to search for candidates and track applicants just like a recruiting system, but it doesn’t have as many capabilities.
+A recruiting system is a large suite and other programs, such as an ATS, fall under it.
+An ATS feature is an excellent asset for any recruiting solution, as it’s responsible for some unique, essential capabilities.
 Here are a few:

 - Automated resume parsing